giordanon/STAT764-Feed-Intake/README.md

 The **code** folder contain scripts to reproduce the analysis:

-- 3 Model Fitting.Rmd.
-Code to run Stan filed with for models 1 and 2.
+- *3. Model Fitting.Rmd.* Code to run Stan filed with for models 1 and 2.

-- 5 Derive Quantities.Rmd.
-Code to derive quantities from posterior distribtuions from stanfit object.
+- *5. Derive Quantities.Rmd.* Code to derive quantities from posterior distribtuions from stanfit object.

-- 6.1 Plot Validation.Rmd.
-Reproduce Figure 1.
+- *6.1 Plot Validation.Rmd.* Reproduce Figure 1.

-- 6.2 Plot ADG and RFI.Rmd.
-Reproduce Figure 2.
+- *6.2 Plot ADG and RFI.Rmd.* Reproduce Figure 2.

-- 6.3 Plot RFI and BETA1.Rmd.
-Reproduce Figure 3.
+- *6.3 Plot RFI and BETA1.Rmd.* Reproduce Figure 3.

-- 6.4 Plot ADG BETA1.Rmd.
+- *6.4 Plot ADG BETA1.Rmd*.
 Reproduce Figure 4.

+- The *functions.R* file contains backend functions used in Rmd files.